-Other specialisation tracks of the Master´s Degree Programme in Biomedical Sciences are Biomedical Imaging, Molecular Biotechnology and Diagnostics, and Medicinal and Radiopharmaceutical Chemistry.
+Other specialisation tracks of the Master´s Degree Programme in Biomedical Sciences are Biomedical Imaging and Molecular Biotechnology and Diagnostics.
 Major subject studies in each are track-specific but can be offered as selectable studies for all the study tracks.
 Each student makes a personal study plan which helps to select the courses, which best suit for personal interests and background.

 The studies in Drug Discovery and Development provide you with a deep understanding of:

 - up-to-date methods applied to identify and validate new drug targets, and to generate lead drug molecules that modulate biological activity of the target

 - technological innovations made in lead optimisation process